ircam-ismm/webaudio-tutorials/first-steps/simple-website.md

 ![vscode-new-file-2](../assets/simple-website/vscode-new-file-2.png)

 ::: tip
-The name `index.html` is the file that all Web servers will serve by default when no specific file is requested.
+The `index.html` name name is important as this is the file that all Web servers will serve by default (i.e. when no specific file is requested).
 Make sure to always have an `index.html` in your directory.
 :::

-Let's now write the Basic structure of an HTML document in our `index.html` file:
+Once done, let's write the basic structure of an `HTML` document in our `index.html`:

 ```html
 <!DOCTYPE html>